 Relationships.
 What can we say?
 Not much gets done without them.
 Create opportunities for people who need to work together to know each other and find common goals.
 In one of the communities, people from child welfare, domestic violence and tribal communities had to figure out how to start relationship building and they had great histories of distrust.
 (Sound familiar?)
 They chose to shadow each other and spend a day in the life as a way to really understand the others perspective.
 It works!

 Culture.
 All of the communities are working with different cultural groups, with different languages, histories and norms.
 Make sure you include culturally specific partners from the beginning of your project if you can.
 Bringing people along to an idea once it’s already been decided is likely to be difficult.
 If you don’t have a choice, it’s ok to admit that you wished you had asked earlier.
 Keep the door open for partners to add and adapt the idea.
+Hiring staff from and including members from the community you are working in on all program decisions including training and tool development is essential to ensure relevance and buy in.
 And don’t forget to document any changes to model so you can measure the outcomes based on the adaptations.

 Research and Evaluation.
 It’s really important to keep asking ourselves, “Is this working” and “how do I know”?
 It may be that you have the capacity in house to figure out these questions, collect necessary data and document the answers- or you may have to look outside.
 Do you have any college or university in your community that can partner with you?
 Advocates have learned that these relationships work best when partnerships between researchers and advocates are built on mutual respect and understanding.